Kenning Hall Cinema

 From 28th April 1938 the cinema was taken over by the ever expanding Oscar Deutsch operated; Odeon Theatres Ltd. circuit and a new modern facade and foyer was added to the building, designed by architect George Coles.
 This take-over was with a view to eventually demolish the Kenninghall Kinema and build a modern Odeon Theatre on the expanded site of the cinema and the adjacent pub.
 The seating capacity was further reduced to 641 and the name was changed to Kenning Hall Cinema.
 Due to World War II the redevelopment never happened and the Kenning Hall Cinema soldiered on, remaining one of the Odeon circuit’s lesser cinemas (Associated British Cinemas-ABC had got in a little earlier in October 1939 and built their 1,884 seat Ritz Cinema almost next door).

 The Kenning Hall Cinema was leased out to an Independent operator D. Mistlin from 2nd March 1958 and it closed in June 1979.
 It lay empty and unused for a while until 1983 when it was converted into a nightclub called ‘Duggies’.
-It has had a couple of name changes in recent years; Elite Nightclub and currently is called the Palace Pavilion.
+It has had a couple of name changes in recent years; Elite Nightclub and later called the Palace Pavilion.
 A small part of the original decorative facade is still to be seen peeking above the ‘newer’ 1938 frontage, although it has been painted black to disguise it.
 The White Hart pub building still survives, but has been closed down for several years after shootings and drug related crime which has also affected the nightclub, and that has now been closed down in April 2006.
+The White Hart pub re-opened in 2015.

-The building stands unused, but there is a local community group formed: The Friends of Clapton Cinematograph Theatre, who hope to regenerate interest to re-opened the building as a community cinema and art workshop.
+The former cinema building stood unused, but there was a local community group formed: The Friends of Clapton Cinematograph Theatre, who hoped to regenerate interest to re-opened the building as a community cinema and art workshop.
+Sadly this never happened and the building was sold in 2010 and has been conververed into a Muslim Community Centre.

 Just login to your account and subscribe to this theater